da-wost/da-wost/README.md

 ### dont ask to c+h just go for it

-hi my name is ummmmmmmmmmmmmmmmmmm my name is wost and that is my name i am awesome and there is nobody that could try to be cooler than me i like video games and i like video and i like games and i like it when you follow my github umm..
+hi my name is ummmmmmmmmmmmmmmmmmm my name is wost and that is my name i am awesome and i like girls and there is nobody that could try to be cooler than me i like video games and i like video and i like games and i like it when you follow my github umm..
 YEAH. im NOT sorry if i was rude to you, becuz im 2 rude... ohhh yeahhhhhhhhhhhhhhh i liiiiiiike i like i like toooo i like to